epn-vespa/gdal-fits-docker/README.md

 The container will not run commands as root, if you need to correctly access your data stored in the current directory, you will need to add user and user_id as the current user and user_id.
+By default user is 'user' and user_id is 1000.

 ## Usage